 What is the Edge Foundation?

-What does Edge do to bring this about?
+What is Edge doing to make this happen?

-• Commissioning and publishing research, helping to develop a richer evidence base.
+•Commissioning and publishing research, helping to develop a rich evidence base

-• Establishing and supporting innovation and best practice in projects around the country.
+•Supporting innovation and best practice in projects around the country via our Edge Grant Fund

 How is Edge funded?